indabax-za/indabax-za.github.io/content/register/tips.md

 min_header_height = "30em"
 opacity = 80
-title = "Tips for a successful application  💡" summary = "Demonstrate your willingness to engage with others: Conferences are a great opportunity to network and learn from others in your field. "
+title = "Tips for a successful application  💡" summary = "Demonstrate your willingness to engage with others: Conferences are a great opportunity to network and learn from others in your field... " colWidth = 3 weight = 5 # for ordering on the registration page [menu.main] parent = "register" weight = 5
-[menu.main]
-parent = "register"
-weight = 5